 Tiny Barbarian DX is one of the many Switch games that publisher Nicalis brought to the console.
-Developed by StarQuail Games, it was originally released back in December of 2013 on Steam.
+Developed by StarQuail Games, it was initially released back in December of 2013 on Steam.
 Nearly four years later, it has an 87 percent positive rating from Steam users.
 Meanwhile, the Switch version’s Metacritic score is 77.
 There’s a reason for that.

 Do you lift?

 While some games believe in slowly easing players through the game, Tiny Barbarian DX does not.
 The game starts with your player – a muscular guy armed with a sword – on top of what looks like a mountain.
 The environment is dark and silent, and soon enough an endless number of enemies start attacking.
-Only after your death does the title actually drop, accompanied by a taste of the game’s catchy tunes.
+Only after your death does the title drop, accompanied by a taste of the game’s catchy tunes.

 If you ended up doing nothing during this opening sequence and missed out, don’t worry.
-The only you things you missed are the simple controls and the typical amount of hits needed to finish off an enemy.
+The only things you missed are the simple controls and the typical amount of hits needed to finish off an enemy.
 Even smaller details such as deflecting projectiles with your swing can be learned in-game.
-True to its inspirations, Tiny Barbarian DX keeps things simple enough: one button for jumping and another for attacking.
+True to its inspiration, Tiny Barbarian DX keeps things simple enough: one button for jumping and another for attacking.

 However, don’t think for a moment that blindly jumping and slashing are all there is to learn.
 As mentioned earlier, swinging the sword can deflect projectiles back.
 An upward swing is available to deal with flying enemies.
-You can also elbow drop your enemies to death just to prove that your biceps mean business.
+You can also elbow-drop your enemies to death to prove that your biceps mean business.
 Lunging with your sword is also an option, as well as making a big circular slash around you.
 All of these moves are available either with directional inputs or with rapid button presses.

 Feel the burn